ucsb-cs148/w25/_lab/lab06.md

 # Retro Deliverable

-* In your team's repo, under `team/retrospective` directory Add file `RETRO_02.md` (or whatever number you are at if you did other retros already)
+* In your team's repo, under `team/retrospectives` directory Add file `RETRO_02.md` (or whatever number you are at if you did other retros already)

-* Add a section:
+* Add the following content:

   ```
   # Retrospective your-nr-goes-here, date-goes-here